-After breakfast at the hotel, we’ll enjoy a guided tour of the Greek ruins of Empuries and learn more about the ancient people who called this coastline home.
+After breakfast, we’ll enjoy a guided tour of the Greek ruins of Empuries and learn more about the ancient people who called this coastline home.
 (The Iberians were also here).
 The Greeks loved their wine, and we do too!
-After our tour we’ll have a “secret” wine tasting, discovering both the reds and whites created along the rugged Costa Brava terrain.
+After our tour we’ll have a “secret” wine tasting, discovering the reds and whites created along the rugged Costa Brava terrain.

-We'll dine today for lunch together at the Restaurant Hotel Duran in Figueres.
+We'll lunch together at the Restaurant Hotel Duran in Figueres.

 Fortified and feeling fine, we’ll hop in the van for a quick trip to Figueres to get up close and personal with Salvador Dalí’s artwork at the Teatre-Museu Dalí.
 We’ll learn more about the artist’s fascinating life and see how his work evolved over the years.
-Dali’s museum is like none other you have ever been to.
+Dali’s museum is like no other you've ever seen.
 In fact, everything in it was conceived and designed by the artist himself.
 We’ll have a guided tour of the museum and then some free time to look around the grounds or shop and wander Figueres.
-Even if you now don’t consider yourself a Dali fan, after learning more about the man and the important nature of his work, you’ll walk away changed.
+Even if you're not a Dali fan, after learning more about the man and the importance of his work, you’ll walk away changed.

 Later, we will head back to our fabulous hotel.
-Enjoy some downtime, sip some cava and marvel at how remarkable and lucky we are to be in this stunning place.
+Enjoy some downtime, sip some cava, and marvel at how lucky we are to be in this remarkable place.

-We’ll enjoy dinner together as a group in the evening at our lovely hotel.
+We’ll enjoy dinner together as a group at our lovely hotel.

 Wake up slowly and have a leisurely breakfast.
 We’ll make our way back to Barcelona today, but not before stopping at two villages that are guaranteed to steal your heart and fill your camera roll.

 Our first stop is Peratallada, a stone village erected in the Middle Ages.
-Peratallada means “carved stone” and we’ll understand why as you tour this charming hamlet.
-We will also stop at Pals, another Medieval village that will captivate you with cobblestone pathways, bursting flower boxes, and snug plazas.
+Peratallada means “carved stone” and you’ll understand why as you tour this charming hamlet.
+We will also stop at Pals, another Medieval village that will captivate you with its cobblestone pathways, bursting flower boxes, and snug plazas.